axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/carousel/README.md

 # Carousel

-Every child is rendered as a slide.
-Only one child is visible at one time.
+Each child is rendered as a slide.
+By default, only one child is visible at a time.
+Also, auto-rotation to the right is enabled by default.

 ## Properties

 ### autorotatedisabled

-This Boolean attribute specifies if the slides will not automatically rotate.
+This Boolean attribute specifies whether slide auto-rotation should be suppressed (default: false).

 ### autorotatetime

-This number specifies the milliseconds the slides will automatically rotate.
+This numeric attribute specifies the waiting time in milliseconds for the next slide to appear in auto-rotation mode.

 ### keysenabled

-This boolean attribute specifies if the keyboard navigation (left/right keys) should be enabled.
+This Boolean attribute specifies whether keyboard navigation via left/right arrow keys should be enabled (default: false).

 ### arrowstyle